evansding123/JobSite/README.md

     3. copy the returned generated json data.
     4. use this website to generate csv from the returned json: `https://www.convertcsv.com/json-to-csv.htm`

-6. After you have your csv data create csv files named after the appropriate tables for the data in the db.
+6. After you have your csv data create csv files in the db folder.
+Name the files after the appropriate tables for the data in the db.

+7. Run the following command to create the db from the schema: `psql -U postgres < INSERT_FILE_PATH.sql` You can also change to any user you want `-U INSERT_USER`